Who are the men that pick for scraps amongst the ruins at the end of history?

 It's a complex issue, case by case, basically.

-Of course, they deserve humanity indeed.
+They deserve humanity indeed.

-I've not worked in a prison, so you know.
+I've not worked in a prison, so, you know.

 Can't comment.